spinner

 4. Remove the plastic.
 Dust the top of the dough with all-purpose flour.
 Using a razor blade or sharp knife, make a shallow X in the top of the dough.
 Bake for about 35 minutes, until the loaf is risen, lightly golden on top and an instant-read thermometer inserted into the center of the loaf reads 200°.
 Tip the bread out onto a wire rack.
 Let the bread cool slightly before slicing and serving.

-MAKE AHEAD The bread can be wrapped in plastic and kept at room temperature for up to 4 days.
+The bread can be wrapped in plastic and kept at room temperature for up to 4 days.

-NOTES One serving 244 cal, 0.7 gm fat, 0.0 gm sat fat, 54 gm carb, 7.0 gm fiber.
+One Serving 244 cal, 0.7 gm fat, 0.0 gm sat fat, 54 gm carb, 7.0 gm fiber.